Amed Rosario Player Props: Dodgers vs. Rockies

-On Saturday, Amed Rosario (.229 on-base percentage in past 10 games, 70 points below season-long percentage) and the Los Angeles Dodgers play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
-First pitch is at 9:10 PM ET.
+Amed Rosario -- with an on-base percentage of .242 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with Kyle Freeland on the hill, on August 13 at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Rockies.
+In his last game, he notched a home run while going 1-for-3 against the Rockies.

 Amed Rosario Game Info & Props vs. the Rockies